User Tools

 command < infile

-• To pipe output to another command
+• To pipe standard output to another command

 command1 | command2